INFO8003-1 Reinforcement Learning

 Course motivation

 In a world where intelligent systems are increasingly autonomous, reinforcement learning (RL) is revolutionising decision-making across a range of complex problems (e.g., control of anti-UAV robots on a battlefield).
-From optimising robotic controls to developing strategies for financial markets, RL enables agents to learn from interactions with their environements and make decisions that maximise long-term rewards.
+From optimising robotic controls to developing strategies for financial markets, RL enables agents to learn from interactions with their environments and make decisions that maximise long-term rewards.

 This course provides a comprehensive introduction to RL, focusing on both theoretical foundations and practical applications.
 As an example of theoretical thematics, we can mention learning in low-data environments (which is particularly useful for designing efficient medical treatments for chronic diseases such as for example obesity, alcoholism and cancer), operating in partially observable settings (problems met for example in robotics, in games or when interacting with energy markets) and coordinating multiple agents, a thematic that becomes increasingly important with the defense industry currently developing drone-swarm technologies.
-Practical applications of RL to real-world problems will include robotics, large language models (LLMs) and infrastructure management planning.
+Practical applications of RL to real-world problems will include robotics, large language models (LLMs), and infrastructure management planning.

 Course information

-This class will be given during the second semester on Tuesday afternoon in Building, B28, Room 1.21.
+This class will be given during the second semester on Tuesday afternoon in Building B28, Room 1.21.
 It starts at 1:45pm and till 5:45pm.
 The first class takes place on the 4th of February.
 Course description.

 Lectures schedule